intel/ai-innovation-bridge/innovation-hackathon/natural-language-processing-track/README.md

 ## Getting Started

 ### Installation
-There is a [requirements.txt](requirements.txt) file with all of the required Python packages present.
+There is a [requirements.txt](requirements.txt) file with all of the required Python packages.
+You can use the usual `pip3 install -r requirements.txt` from the command line to install the necessary packages.

 ### Dataset
 I do not provide the data in this repository.
 The data can be downloaded from [Kaggle here](https://www.kaggle.com/datasets/deepcontractor/200k-short-texts-for-humor-detection).

+### Notebooks
+I have provided two demo notebooks:

+1. [01_TrainingHumorDetection_HabanaGaudi_Demo.ipynb](01_TrainingHumorDetection_HabanaGaudi_Demo.ipynb) - This notebook goes over training an NLP DistilBERT model for determining if a statement would be considered as humorous or not!
+2. [02_Quantization_FP32toINT8_NLP_Demo.ipynb](02_Quantization_FP32toINT8_NLP_Demo.ipynb) - This notebook goes over quantizing an NLP model from FP32 to INT8 to greatly increase inference speed!

 ### Video Demo
 Please visit [this link](https://www.intel.com/content/www/us/en/developer/videos/ai-for-social-good-hackathon.html) to find the video series associated to the Hackathon.